 Anne Lamott writes and speaks about subjects that begin with capital letters: Alcoholism, Motherhood, Jesus.
 But armed with self-effacing humor – she is laugh-out-loud funny – and ruthless honesty, Lamott converts her subjects into enchantment.
 Actually, she writes about what most of us don’t like to think about.
 She wrote her first novel for her father, the writer Kenneth Lamott, when he was diagnosed with brain cancer.
 She has said that the book was “a present to someone I loved who was going to die.”
 In all her novels, she writes about loss – loss of loved ones and loss of personal control.
 She doesn’t try to sugar-coat the sadness, frustration and disappointment, but tells her stories with honesty, compassion and a pureness of voice.
 As she says, “I have a lot of hope and a lot of faith and I struggle to communicate that.”
 Anne Lamott does communicate her faith; in her books and in person, she lifts, comforts, and inspires, all the while keeping us laughing.

-Anne Lamott is the author of seven novels including, Hard Laughter, Rosie, Joe Jones, Blue Shoe, All New People, Crooked Little Heart, and Imperfect Birds.
-She has also written several bestselling books of nonfiction, including, Operating Instructions, an account of life as a single mother during her son’s first year followed by Some Assembly Required: A Journal of My Son's First Son, and a writing guide; Bird by Bird: Some Instructions on Writing and Life.
-She has also authored three collections of autobiographical essays on faith; Traveling Mercies: Some Thoughts on Faith, Plan B: Further Thoughts on Faith, and Grace (Eventually): Thoughts on Faith.
-In her book of non-fiction, Help, Thanks, Wow: The Three Essential Prayers, Ms. Lamott gives us three prayers to assist us in trying times.
-Her book Stitches; A Handbook on Meaning, Hope and Repair, is an honest, funny book about how to make sense of life’s chaos.
-In 2014 she wrote a book of essays called Small Victories: Spotting Improbable Moments of Grace.
-Her newest book, Hallelujah Anyway; Rediscovering Mercy.
+Anne Lamott is the author of seven novels, Hard Laughter, Rosie, Joe Jones, Blue Shoe, All New People, Crooked Little Heart, and Imperfect Birds.
+She has also written several bestselling books of nonfiction, including, Operating Instructions, an account of life as a single mother during her son’s first year; Some Assembly Required: A Journal of My Son's First Son; and the classic book on writing; Bird by Bird: Some Instructions on Writing and Life.
+She has also authored several collections of autobiographical essays on faith; Traveling Mercies: Some Thoughts on Faith, Plan B: Further Thoughts on Faith, and Grace (Eventually): Thoughts on Faith.
+In addition, she has written, Help, Thanks, Wow: The Three Essential Prayers, Stitches; A Handbook on Meaning, Hope and Repair, Small Victories: Spotting Improbable Moments of Grace, and most recently, Hallelujah Anyway; Rediscovering Mercy.
 She is currently working on her next book tentatively called Dearest: Notes on Hope (Fall 2018).

 Visit Anne Lamott on Twitter